thunderbird/webext-support/auxiliary-apis/LegacyPrefs/README.md

 ### async setPref(aName, aValue)

 Set the ``aName`` preference to the given value.
-Will throw an error, if the type of ``aValue`` does not match the type of the preference.
+Will return false and log an error to the console, if the type of ``aValue`` does not match the type of the preference.

 ---